Vaesea/VS-Starme/README.md

 # VS STARME
-very inspired by vs stev
+very inspired by vs stev, basically this is like vs stev with more songs and now it's british politics

 ## VS Starme Credits